Boulder, Colorado

 While Boulder is most notable for being at the base of the Rockies and possessing an amazing outdoor culture, the city of Boulder has become as much a part of what makes this place spectacular as the mountain itself.

 Boulder has three major music venues, a thriving culinary scene, some of the best craft beer on the planet (the Brewers Association is headquartered here), fantastic boutique shopping combined with a thriving arts/crafts scene, all topped off with legalized marijuana.
-For a city with a relatively small population you’re getting a social scene more akin to cities 5x its size.
+For a city with a relatively small population, you’re getting a social scene more akin to cities 5x its size.

 While Boulder is most notable for being at the base of the Rockies and possessing an amazing outdoor culture, the actual city of Boulder is as much a part of what makes this place spectacular now as the mountain itself.

 Boulder has three major music venues, a thriving culinary scene, some of the best craft beer on the planet (the Brewers Association is headquartered here), fantastic boutique shopping combined with a thriving arts/crafts scene, all topped off with legalized marijuana.
-For a city with a relatively small population you’re getting a social scene more akin to cities 5x its size.
+For a city with a relatively small population, you’re getting a social scene more akin to cities 5x its size.

 Growth is the inevitable outcome for a place as beautiful and compelling as Boulder.
-That growth comes as a cost.
-That’s both literally true, it’s damned expensive to live here, and figuratively true, as newcomers (particularly those damned Californians) flock to the city known as the Berkeley of the Rockies.
+That growth comes at a cost.
+That’s both true, it’s damned expensive to live here, and figuratively true, as newcomers (particularly those damned Californians) flock to the city known as the Berkeley of the Rockies.
 This creates tension between the newbies and the long-termers, who wouldn't mind things staying more the same.
 You also get an influx of college students every year, which is both energizing and exhausting for a place whose growth has made it feel like it could probably use a good nap.

-Also, if you’re hardcore MAGA then we highly recommend not putting Boulder (or Berkeley) on your shortlist of places to consider.
+Also, if you’re hardcore MAGA, then we highly recommend not putting Boulder (or Berkeley) on your shortlist of places to consider.

-Lifestyle of Boulder
+Lifestyle

 It’s Pretty Blended